gheorghebg11/Shell/README.md

 Recognizing shell gas stations

 TODO:
-- create cell to load a pretrained model for the pres to do live testing
-- read through CV and know all
-- have passport

 - STRUCTURED INTERVIEW   --->   It is recommended that you come prepared to discuss specific tasks/projects you have worked on